-Cover, CB&Q brochure, "Burlington Vista-Domes ...ten years of the idea that revitalized train travel" (1955).
+Cover, CB&Q brochure, Burlington Vista-Domes ...ten years of the idea that revitalized train travel, 1955.

+Courtesy of Newberry Library Chicago.

 Used with permission of the Newberry Library.
-With questions about reuse of this image, contact the Newberry Library.
+With questions about reuse of this image, contact the Newberry Library .